6 Critical Components of a Successful Marketing Plan

 Did you know that 39% of marketers don’t feel their plans are successful?
 This is according to HubSpot “State of Inbound 2018.”

-There can be many reasons for this lack of success.
+There can be many reasons for this lack of success, ranging from poor plan development skill to internal capacity to execute.

-The cost of poor planning and inadequate skill doesn’t just show up in the bottom line, but also in company morale and especially the morale of your sales team trying to hit unreasonable quotas with poor planning.
+The cost of poor planning and/or execution doesn’t just show up in the bottom line, but also in company morale and especially the morale of your sales team trying to hit their quotas.

 Take the example of a company whose goal is to onboard (insert any number you wish) mortgage lenders over the course of the next year to use their compliance review service.